 Businesses that fail to harness the data flow will cripple their sales staff’s efforts to attract new business and retain existing customers.

-Why we all need business intelligence
+Why we all need business and competitive intelligence

 No business can operate in a bubble, particularly in the modern, globalised and internet-driven economy.
 You must stay current on your competition, the innovations about to rock your world and the data that will cut costs and boost productivity.

 Often, data is unstructured.
 That means monitoring competitors or absorbing a tsunami of information from news articles, blogs and press departments doesn’t squeeze easily into corporate KPIs and reports, or on a single intelligible spreadsheet.

 Hence, competitive/competitor intelligence, and monitoring software and services that draw on data analytics and industry news/trends will spot strengths, weaknesses, opportunities and threats.

 Just as important, they present the information in a format that executives and staff can use to drive decisions.

 The aim is to collate, structure, present and update relevant data so that various staffers, including your sales team and finance department, can make better strategy, react faster and ultimately sell more.